BranchMetrics/web-branch-deep-linking-attribution/README.md

     downloadAppButtonText: 'Download', // Text to show on button if the user does not have the app installed
     sendLinkText: 'Send Link',         // Text to show on desktop button to allow users to text themselves the app
     phonePreviewText: '+44 9999-9999', // The default phone placeholder is a US format number, localize the placeholder number with a custom placeholder with this option
-    iframe: true,                      // Show banner in an iframe, recomended to isolate Branch banner CSS
     showiOS: true,                     // Should the banner be shown on iOS devices?
     showAndroid: true,                 // Should the banner be shown on Android devices?
     showDesktop: true,                 // Should the banner be shown on desktop devices?
+    iframe: true,                      // Show banner in an iframe, recomended to isolate Branch banner CSS
     disableHide: false,                // Should the user have the ability to hide the banner? (show's X on left side)
     forgetHide: false,                 // Should we remember or forget whether the user hid the banner?
     position: 'top',                   // Sets the position of the banner, options are: 'top' or 'bottom', and the default is 'top'
     make_new_link: false               // Should the banner create a new link, even if a link already exists?
 }, {
-    phone: '9999999999',
     tags: ['tag1', 'tag2'],
     feature: 'dashboard',
     stage: 'new user',